-This Incredible Circular Coastal Walk That Ends In A Pub Is Perfect For Autumn
+This Incredible Yorkshire Coast Pub Walk Is Perfect For Spring

-This Incredible Circular Coastal Walk That Ends In A Pub Is Perfect For Autumn
+This Incredible Yorkshire Coast Pub Walk Is Perfect For Spring

-There is nothing more revitalising than a stroll along the beach or cliffside with the wind whipping through your hair and beautiful views of coastal towns and villages.
+There is nothing more revitalising than a stroll along the beach or cliffside with the sun beaming down on you and beautiful views of coastal towns and villages.
 Well, maybe the pint afterwards.
-As autumn is almost upon us, we thought a coastal walk that ends in a nice warm pub with great food and refreshing ale, is just what the doctor ordered.
+As spring is upon us, we thought a coastal walk that ends in a nice warm pub with a beet garden to enjoy and refreshing ale, is just what the doctor ordered.

 The beautiful coastal village of Staithes not only has amazing clifftop views over the quaint red-topped fishing villages, but it also has lovely countryside surrounding it, making it a great choice for a circular walk.